iggredible/Learn-Vim/ch27_vimscript_functions.md

 endfor
 ```

-If you don't want to call the function from inside `lambda`, you can refactor the map above into the following:
+If you don't want to call the function from inside lambda, you can refactor it:

 ```
 let day_meals = map(lunch_items, {index, item -> "I am having " . item . " for lunch"})